Matex600/Fat-Stack-Coffee/README.md

 * The database models above populate the database and perform their functions as expected.

-    * User - Django built in User model with basic information.
+    * User - Django built-in User model with basic information.

-    * Category - Products are grouped with categories.
+    * Category - Products are grouped into categories.

     * Product - Product model for displaying models.